PickledBeef/577_Data_Science_Project/data/README.md

   It guarantees you have a static dataset for rest of action.
   Furthermore, we can isolate from data platform unstable issue and network latency issue.
 - processed: To shorten model training time, it is a good idea to persist processed data.
 It should be generated from "processing" folder.
+- output: Folder for final outputs.
+It should be generated from answers for the business questions.

 PS: I will use local method instead of remote one since the awful loading speed of retrieving data from remote data store.